Interim Constitution

 Future Performance Requirements.
 Planned development such as new mechanisms for out-of-memory storage may impact block diffusion or other times.
 When changing parameters, it is necessary to consider these future performance requirements as well as the current operation of the Cardano Blockchain.
 Until development is complete, the requirements will be conservative; they may then be relaxed to account for actual timing behavior.

-A script hash is associated with the constitution hash when an Update to the Constitution or proposal policy governance action is enacted.
+A script hash is associated with the constitution hash when an New Constitution or Guardrails Script governance action is enacted.
 It acts as an additional safeguard to the ledger rules and types, filtering non-compliant governance actions.

 The guardrails script only affects two types of governance actions: